An Expert's Guide to Ear-Piercing Curation

 The curated ear looks beautiful on everyone from Rihanna to Margot Robbie, but it’s challenging to know where to start.
 We share the ultimate guide for anyone asking, ‘What piercing should I get?’

 Remember the days when getting your earlobes pierced was the pinnacle of sophisticated dressing?
 Sure, we were twelve back then, but now things are slightly different.
-Yes, earlobe piercings remain as timeless as ever, but these days, they are best complemented by a profusion of other ear adornments ranging from minimalist chic to maximalist impact.
+Yes, earlobe piercings remain as timeless as ever, but these days, they are best complemented by a profusion of other ear adornments ranging from minimalist chic to maximalist impact, like a pair of oversized earrings.
 “A curated ear is the combination of multiple pieces of jewellery styled in different piercings throughout the ear for a unique look,” says Tash.
 “I think of curating an ear like choosing the perfect outfit; every component works together for a combination that is all the wearer’s own.”